thedevelopnik/devops101/README.md

 default Docker containers to run jobs in, and templates for initial configuration for most languages.
 We'll use their template for Node to get started with CI.

+Now every commit we push to Github will have tests automaticall run.
+We can also configure our Github repo to prevent merges unless the tests in our CI process pass.

+## Branch - containerize-it

+Check out that branch to continue